anthony-63/AVM/README.md

 32-bit architecture.

-Has swappable memory banks, each bank has a max ammount of 0xFFFF
+Has swappable memory banks, each bank has a max amount of 0xFFFF

 ar-hr are general purpose registers